Stop Thinking Women With Glasses Aren't Confident, Because I Prefer To Hit The Club With 20/20 Vision

 I'd have hoped that because people still joke about this scene 16 years later, dudes would have dropped the whole incredibly patronizing you don't know you're beautiful thing when it comes to bespectacled ladies.
 As a woman who prefers to hit the club with 20/20 vision, I can sadly tell you that is often not the case.

-be insecure and vulnerable — that glasses could possibly mean anything other than a vision impairment — and then transparently use this angle in an attempt to hit on her in the most condescending and unsuccessful fashion.
+To be clear, I am not hating on people for appreciating a woman's natural beauty or her appearance sans glasses.
+I am talking about the strangers at the party who idiotically assume a woman wearing glasses must be insecure and vulnerable — that glasses could possibly mean anything other than a vision impairment — and then transparently use this angle in an attempt to hit on her in the most condescending and unsuccessful fashion.